EugeneHao/TITE-STEIN/README.md

 > Other simulation settings in `fun_TITE_STEIN_fixsimu` :
 >
-> + `utility = TRUE`: use utility score to determine the true OBD; otherwise the OBD is the dose with the highest efficacy probability among those with acceptable toxicity.
+> + `utility = TRUE`: use utility score to determine the true OBD; otherwise, the OBD is the dose with the highest efficacy probability among those with acceptable toxicity.
 If multiple doses share the highest utility score or highest efficacy probability, the OBD is the dose with the lowest toxicity probability.
 > + `current = 1`: the start dose is the dose level 1, i.e., the lowest dose level.
-> + `doselimit = Inf`: the trial will end until the maximum sample size is reached or no suitable dose for the next patient cohort during the trial.
-Users can let the trial stop when a dose has enrolled a specific    numbrer of patients by setting `doselimit` to that number.
+> + `doselimit = Inf`: the trial will end when the maximum sample size is reached or no suitable dose for the next patient cohort during the trial.
+Users can let the trial stop when a dose has enrolled a specific number of patients by setting `doselimit` to that number.
 > + `use_susp = TRUE`: apply accrual suspension rule
 > + `accrual_random = FALSE`:  enroll patient every `accrual` days; if set as true, then the accrual time follows a uniform distribution U(0, 2`accrual`)
 > + `OBDverify = TRUE`: include the OBD verification step.